AmeenRMD/CSS-Bunny/README.md

 1. **Sign up**: Create an account to save progress.
 2. **Select a Level**: Start from Level 1 and unlock subsequent challenges.
 3. **Write CSS**: Use the properties specified in the instructions (e.g., justify-content, align-items).
-4. **Solve**: Position the bunny on the carrot to solve the puzzle.
+4. **Solve**: Position the bunny on the burrow to solve the puzzle.

 ## Project Structure